Robust Evidence for Declining Disruptiveness: Assessing the Role of Zero-Backward-Citation Works

-However, we find no substantive support for HATWG's hypothesis that the observed decline in disruptiveness is an artifact of including works with zero backward citations (0-bcites) in our sample.
+HATWG argue that zero-backward-citation (0-bcite) works are a primary driver of the observed decline.
+We find no support for this hypothesis.
 First, using their advocated dataset, metric, and exclusion of 0-bcite works, we find statistically and practically significant declines that equal major benchmark transformations in science.
 These robust results hold using HATWG's own regression model, designed specifically to mitigate perceived biases of 0-bcite works.

 Second, we identify fundamental flaws in HATWG's methodology and dataset that undermine their critique.
-In particular, their analysis departs from widely-held principles of scientific rigor.
 Support for their hypothesis is based on visual inspection, with no assessment of statistical or practical significance.
-This approach is concerning, as their own regression model (shown in their Supplementary Information [SI], Table S1), which they designed to address perceived biases from 0-bcite papers, demonstrates a highly significant decline in disruptiveness for both papers (p$<$0.01) and patents (p$<$0.01)---a finding that directly contradicts their main argument, yet that the authors do not acknowledge or interpret.
+This is concerning, as their own regression model (shown in their Supplementary Information [SI], Table S1), which they designed to address perceived biases from 0-bcite papers, demonstrates a highly significant decline in disruptiveness for both papers and patents (p$<$0.01)---a finding that directly contradicts their central claim, yet that they do not acknowledge or interpret.

-Moreover, their critique is undermined by severe data quality issues in their own SciSciNet data.
+Moreover, their critique is undermined by severe quality issues in their SciSciNet data.
 Their data contain nearly three times more 0-bcite papers than the datasets used in our study.
-This problem is exacerbated by HATWG's departure from foundational scientometric practices (e.g., excluding fields and document types that are known to have poor metadata quality).
-These practices have been developed precisely to ensure robustness against the metadata quality concerns at the center of HATWG's critique, and by ignoring them, they undermine the reliability of their dataset and the validity of their conclusions.
+We sought to understand why.
+Because SciSciNet does not provide granular document type indicators, we linked HATWG's analytical sample to external bibliometric databases.
+Conservative estimates reveal that their sample includes at least 2.8 million editorial and commentary items (letters to the editor, obituaries, corrections, errata, news), 1.5 million books and proceedings, and 254,000 product and artistic reviews (Table~\ref{table:HATWGNonResearch}).
+In total, 20\% of their matched sample consists of non-research content---material that almost by definition contains no backward citations.
+Such non-research content dropped from 40\% to 8\% of their sample between 1945 and 2010---a shift sufficient to generate the decline in 0-bcite prevalence they attribute to metadata error in our study.